UCLA's AI-Based Literature Class Ridiculed for Incomprehensible AI-Generated Textbook

 Dark Ages

-"Of Nerniacular Latin To An Evoolitun On Nance Langusages," reads prominently placed text on the textbook cover.
+“Of Nerniacular Latin To An Evoolitun On Nance Langusages,” reads the prominently placed text on the textbook cover.

 Closed Loop